Cash balance pension plans aren’t new, but they are gaining in popularity.

 These pensions typically start paying out around age 65, but could be as early as 55 depending on the company.
 Note that employees don’t invest any of their own money in the plan, and they typically have no input into the investing choices.

-But unlike DB plans, cash balance plans do offer transparency; participants can actually keep track of their account balances.
+But unlike DB plans, cash balance plans do offer transparency; savers can actually keep track of their account balances.

 Cash balance plans also differ from traditional pension plans because they offer the benefit of portability.
 If an employee leaves the company prior to retiring, the balance is portable and can be rolled over to an IRA, if desired.